 Ezekiel 28:15-16 speak about Satan's fall as well: "You were blameless in your ways from the day you were created, till unrighteousness was found in you.
 In the abundance of your trade you were filled with violence in your midst, and you sinned."
 These verses note Satan's fall included unrighteousness, violence, and sin.
 In his pride, Satan chose evil, sought to overthrow God from His throne, and sinned in the process.

 Another reason Satan may have thought he could defeat God was because of his own greatness.
-Ezekiel 28:12-14 offer the following description of Satan prior to his fall: "You were the signet of perfection, full of wisdom and perfect in beauty.
+Ezekiel 28:12-14 offers the following description of Satan prior to his fall: "You were the signet of perfection, full of wisdom and perfect in beauty.
 You were in Eden, the garden of God; every precious stone was your covering, sardius, topaz, and diamond, beryl, onyx, and jasper, sapphire, emerald, and carbuncle; and crafted in gold were your settings and your engravings.
 On the day that you were created they were prepared.
 You were an anointed guardian cherub.
 I placed you; you were on the holy mountain of God; in the midst of the stones of fire you walked."

 The New Testament also clearly notes the great power Satan has.
 Jude 1:9 states the archangel Michael did not want to oppose him: "But when the archangel Michael, contending with the devil, was disputing about the body of Moses, he did not presume to pronounce a blasphemous judgment, but said, 'The Lord rebuke you.'"
 John 12:31 calls Satan the "ruler of this world."